 Clinical guidelines show helping professionals the way to handle treatment, who should be offered it, how long it should last and what the outcomes are likely to be.

 Not any therapy will do.
 Depression treatment guidelines from NICE (National Institute for Clinical Excellence) the WHO (World Health Organization) and others say that brief therapy for depression should be collaborative, time-limited and active.
 It should be aimed at functioning and lifestyle rather than insight and understanding.

 With the right approaches, most depressions can be cured or substantially alleviated in under 10 sessions.
 In practice, particularly with milder forms of depression, improvements start from the first session and few sessions can be sufficient.
+This is what makes brief therapy for depression worthy of consideration; the first few sessions of any form of counselling tend to give the maximum benefit.
 Effective therapy means the symptoms can overcome, with less likelihood of relapse.